 We’ll start with the basics.
 On average, WHOOP members spend 8:02 in bed each night, which translates to 7 hours and 11 minutes of actual sleep.
 Women spend more time in bed (8:12) and get more sleep (7:23) than men do (7:57 and 7:06).

 Time in Bed by Age

 As you can see in the graphic above, younger and older people spend more time in bed.
 Our members in their 30s and 40s spend the least time in bed of any age cohort, right around 8 hours per night.

 Time in Bed by Day of Week

 To no surprise, WHOOP members spend more time in bed on the weekends.
 They also tend to make more of an effort to sleep to start the week (Mondays) than they do the rest of the week.
 Learn More: How Much Sleep Do I Need?
-The WHOOP Sleep Coach Has the Answer
+The WHOOP Sleep Planner Has the Answer

 We Sleep Less Here in the US